yugabyte/yugabyte-db/docs/content/preview/develop/common-patterns/timeseries/ordering-by-entity.md

 ---

 In a timeseries data model, to enforce that all data for an entity stays together and at the same time maintains the timestamp-based ordering, you have to distribute the data by the entity and order it on time.

-Let us go over this with few examples
+The following sections describes ordering by entity with a few examples.

 ## Setup